orhqnn/First-Python-Project/README.md

 ## Python Calculator

-A simple command-line Python calculator that performs the four basic arithmetic operations: addition, subtraction, multiplication, and division.
+A simple command-line Python calculator in German, that performs the four basic arithmetic operations: addition, subtraction, multiplication, and division.

 ### Features